Table-R1: Region-based Reinforcement Learning for Table Understanding

 In conclusion, the whole \ourmethod{} framework achieves optimal performance across all three datasets.
-Meanwhile, when incorporating table regions, TARPO merely increases the average response tokens by 5.3\%, 26.8\%, and 24.9\% respectively on the three datasets compared to TableLLM, but reduces them by an average of 60.5\%, 60.1\%, and 82.1\% compared to the GRPO, which effectively addresses the excessive token consumption caused by RE-SFT and GRPO.
+Meanwhile, when incorporating table regions, TARPO increases the average response tokens by 5.3\%, 26.8\%, and 24.9\% respectively on the three datasets compared to TableLLM, but reduces them by an average of 60.5\%, 60.1\%, and 82.1\% compared to the GRPO, which effectively addresses the excessive reasoning length caused by RE-SFT and GRPO.